dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-identity-server.md

 [!INCLUDE[](~/blazor/includes/security/usermanager-signinmanager.md)]

-## Host in Azure App Service with a custom domain
+## Host in Azure App Service with a custom domain and HTTPS certificate

-The following guidance explains how to deploy a hosted Blazor WebAssembly app with Identity Server to [Azure App Service](https://azure.microsoft.com/services/app-service/) with a custom domain.
+The following guidance explains:

+* How to deploy a hosted Blazor WebAssembly app with Identity Server to [Azure App Service](https://azure.microsoft.com/services/app-service/) with a custom domain.
+* How to create and use a TLS certificate for HTTPS protocol communication with browsers.
+Although the guidance focuses on using the certificate with a custom domain, the guidance is equally applicable to using a default Azure Apps domain, for example `https://contoso.azurewebsites.net`.

 For this hosting scenario, do **not** use the same certificate for [Identity Server's token signing key](https://docs.identityserver.io/en/latest/topics/crypto.html#token-signing-and-validation) and the site's HTTPS secure communication with browsers: